-To do this tap the right arrow when a Natal chart is selected.
+To do this tap the right arrow (go forward in time) when a Natal chart is selected.
 Nothing will happen to the Natal chart, but the selection will move to Transit.
 The Transit chart will be exactly the same as the Natal chart except now it can be manipulated in time.

 Natal Chart Aspects